MrEfrem/redux-fly/README.md

 ```

 ### `registerReducers(reducers)`
-Registration of reducers in Redux store.
+Function registers reducers in Redux store.

 #### Arguments
 * `reducers`\(*Object*)
-  * `key`\(*string*): reducer mounting path.
-Contains from object keys separate of spaces.
+  * `key`\(*string*): argument defines reducer mounting path.
+Argument consist from object keys separated by spaces.
-  * `value`\(*Function*): reducer.
+  * `value`\(*Function*): argument defines reducer.
-* `reducers(props): Object`\(*Function*): function receive props and must return object described above.
+* `reducers(props): Object`\(*Function*): argument defines function which receives props and function must return an object described above.

 #### Returns
-A React component class that register the passed reducers in Redux store.
+Function to return React component class that register the passed reducers in Redux store.

 #### Remarks
-* It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: registerReducers(reducers)(MyComponent).
+* Function must be call two times.
+The first time with its arguments described above, and a second time, with the component: `registerReducers(reducers)(MyComponent)`.

-* It does not modify the passed React component.
+* Function does not modify the passed React component.
 It returns a new component that you should use instead.

 #### Example